 You better put some sriracha on that thang!

-I have led 5 of these and attended at least another 8.
+I have now led 6 of these.
 I look forward to them like a kid looking forward to the first day of school.
 My tie tight, google slides right, and success in sight.
 It’s a time for leaders to set the tone and further galvanize the crew.

 You want these to be powerful moments!